 invitin' you there...where friends will greet you...

 say 'I'm glad to meet you'...sunshine is everywhere....

-For over a generation, Ernie Lee was Channel 13's musical mainstay.
+Ernie Lee was Channel 13's mainstay for a generation.
 When the transmitter was turned on in the morning, Ernie was there to greet viewers and gently get the day going with tunes like "Just Give Me Dixie" and "Hominy Grits."
-Known as "The Kentucky Balladeer," Ernie's viewers loved his laid-back style, and the station employees loved his southern manners and sense of humor.
+Viewers loved Ernie's laid back style, and the station employees loved his southern manners and sense of humor.
 But Ernie's story really began 800 miles north....